 Overlapping dynamic ad targets and keywords

-You can include any of our ad extensions with your Dynamic Search Ads, showing customers additional business information like more website page links.
+You can include any of our ad assets with your Dynamic Search Ads, showing customers additional business information like more website page links.

 You can view your “search terms” report to see the terms that people searched for when they clicked your ad, and see the dynamic headlines and landing pages chosen for those search terms.
 Within that report, you can also view a landing page report to see how specific landing pages perform.
 Additionally, you can see the average clickthrough rate, cost-per-click, and conversion data for your ads.
 For more on this go to Optimizing your Dynamic Ads and the in-depth checklist for optimizing Dynamic Search ads.